 Just like Evernote, Microsoft OneNote lets you scribble within the mobile application for Android and iOS, perfect for use with a stylus-and-tablet combo like the Apple Pencil and iPad Pro.
 You can also record audio notes, embed videos and upload files.

 You can use Microsoft OneNote for free with just one restriction: You can only upload 5GB of files.
 For $7 per month, you can get a Microsoft 365 Personal subscription, which gets you access to the full suite of Office applications, as well as 1TB of storage.

 While we can recommend Notion alternatives, we can’t definitively say which is best.
 They all excel at different things, so in actuality the best Notion alternative is a mixture of all the tools — Evernote for note-taking, Asana for project management, and so on.

 Almost all of the Notion alternatives we highlighted above offer a free trial in one way or another, so we recommend taking them for a spin.
 Put them through their paces.
 See what works for you, and what doesn’t, and try using a few of them together.

-Just about all of them can be connected to Zapier to create an automated workflow.
-This means you can create a note in Evernote and have it automatically fed into Trello — and so much more.
-Take some time to explore Zapier’s Zap catalog for inspiration.
+Just about all of them can be connected to Zapier to create an automated workflow too.
+This means you can create a note in Evernote and have it automatically fed into Notion, thanks to the Notion API — and so much more.